A Step-By-Step Guide to Mastering the Waterfall Braid

 Step 1: Section and spray hair

 First, work a mousse or styling gel into dry strands to help hold the braid you’re about to create.
 (If you just showered, make sure your hair is fully dry before beginning.)
 Part your hair, then take a section of hair on the heavier side of the part and spray it with hairspray, says Norton.
 You won’t have to spray the other side of the part since this hair will simply sit naturally.
 “Adding the hairspray to the side you’re braiding helps give the hair some added grip and control while you style and is the most important part of this making it easy to do at home.”
 In other words, to DIY without disaster, this prep work is essential.
-Don’t miss these other step-by-step guides to hairstyles you’ll want to steal.

 Step 2: Begin braiding